 NOTE: This guide won’t install stock Android (like on Google Pixel) on your Galaxy S10.
 It is for installing stock firmware that officially comes with Galaxy devices.
 There is no possible way to install stock Android on Galaxy smartphones.

-Guide to install stock firmware on Galaxy S10 or S10 Plus:
+Why do you need to install stock firmware on Galaxy S10 or S10 Plus?

 There are a number of methods that can be used to install stock firmware on Galaxy S10 or S10 Plus.
 I will be covering most of them.
 These methods can be handy for you if you intend to unroot your phone and go back to stock firmware.
 That will allows you to receive the OTA updates.